tonik/theme/README.md

 ## Folders and Files Structure

-This starter theme introduces "easy to follow" folder structure, which enforce to divide your theme logic into components.
+This starter theme introduces "easy to follow" folder structure, which enforce to divide your theme logic into separate files.

 ```
-theme
+themes                              # → Root of your theme
-    ├── bootstrap/
+    ├── bootstrap/                  # → Files responsible for bootstrapping a theme
+    │   ├── compatibility.php       # → (don't edit manually)
+    │   ├── theme.php               # → (don't edit manually)
     ├── config/
     │   ├── theme.php
     ├── public/
-    │   ├── js
-    │   ├── css
     │   ├── images
     │   ├── fonts
     ├── resources/